ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 **Configure the SRW App:**

-After following the steps in :numref:`Section %s: General Configuration <GeneralConfig>` above, users should have a ``config.yaml`` file with the setting from ``community.config.yaml`` and updates similar to this:
+After following the steps in :numref:`Section %s: General Configuration <GeneralConfig>` above, users should have a ``config.yaml`` file with settings from ``community.config.yaml`` and updates similar to this:

 .. code-block:: console